Introduction

 - Installation - Add the SDK to your project

-- Quick Start - Get up and running in 5 minutes
+- Quick Start (Web3) - Get up and running with wallet-based encryption

 - Core Concepts - Understand secrets, delegation, and encryption